 Federal Court inquiries from journalists are to be directed to the Director Public Information.

-The registries of the Federal Court are also registries for the Federal Circuit Court of Australia in relation to federal law matters.
+The registries of the Federal Court are also registries for the Federal Circuit and Family Court of Australia in relation to general federal law matters.

 If you become aware of a threat to harm a judge, a Court staff member, or another party to a matter – please report it immediately.

 |Matters not requiring immediate attention

 |Police assistance 131 444

 |Report a crime anonymously

 |Questions about court security and service and execution of court orders